umbertogriffo/rag-chatbot/README.md

 - [How to debug the Streamlit app on Pycharm](#how-to-debug-the-streamlit-app-on-pycharm)
 - [References](#references)

+> [!IMPORTANT]
+> Disclaimer: The code has been tested on `Ubuntu 22.04.2 LTS` running on a Lenovo Legion 5 Pro
+> with twenty `12th Gen Intel® Core™ i7-12700H` and an `NVIDIA GeForce RTX 3060`.
+> If you are using another Operating System or different hardware, and you can't load the models, please
+> take a look at the official CTransformers's GitHub [issue](https://github.com/marella/ctransformers/issues).

+> [!WARNING]
+> Note: it's important to note that the large language model sometimes generates hallucinations or false information.

 ## Introduction

 This project combines the power of [CTransformers](https://github.com/marella/ctransformers), [Lama.cpp](https://github.com/abetlen/llama-cpp-python), [LangChain](https://python.langchain.com/docs/get_started/introduction.html) (only used for document chunking and querying the Vector Database, and we plan to eliminate it entirely), [Chroma](https://github.com/chroma-core/chroma) and [Streamlit](https://discuss.streamlit.io/) to build:
 * a Conversation-aware Chatbot (ChatGPT like experience).